-For the quarter, gross margin was 22.6%, 320 basis points worse than the prior-year quarter.
-Operating margin was 1.0%, 170 basis points better than the prior-year quarter.
-Net margin was 4.0%, 460 basis points better than the prior-year quarter.
-(Margins calculated in GAAP terms.)
+For the quarter, gross margin was 21.9%, 750 basis points worse than the prior-year quarter.
+Operating margin was -2.9%, 170 basis points worse than the prior-year quarter.
+Net margin was -4.5%, 300 basis points worse than the prior-year quarter.

-Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Silicon Graphics International is buy, with an average price target of $17.25.
+Of Wall Street recommendations tracked by S&P Capital IQ, the average opinion on Silicon Graphics International is outperform, with an average price target of $13.00.

-Is Silicon Graphics International the best tech stock for you?
-You may be missing something obvious.
-Check out the semiconductor company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
+Looking to profit from the makers of computer hardware?
+You may be missing something obvious about where the money will be made in the tech industry of the future.
+Is Silicon Graphics International on the right side of the revolution?
+Check out the changing landscape and meet the company that Motley Fool analysts expect to lead "The Next Trillion-dollar Revolution."
 Click here for instant access to this free report.

 - Add Silicon Graphics International to My Watchlist.

 The article Silicon Graphics International Beats on Both Top and Bottom Lines originally appeared on Fool.com.Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool has no position in any of the stocks mentioned.
+The Motley Fool has no positions in the stocks mentioned above.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.